 Job losses in home country

-- Efficiency: Rather than manufacturing a product in one country and shipping it internationally, multinational corporations can manufacture products where the market is.
+- Efficiency: Rather than manufacturing a product in one country and shipping it all around the world, MNCs can create products where the market is.
 They can also access cheaper local materials and labor and avoid the tariffs that may come with shipping internationally.

-- Job creation: Multinational corporations create jobs in multiple countries.
-The company has the benefit of a larger talent pool, while employees may have access to better pay than local companies offer.
+- Job creation: MNCs create jobs in many countries.
+They have the benefit of a larger talent pool, and the workers they hire may have access to better pay than local companies can offer.

-- Tax benefits: Multinational corporations can establish subsidiaries in countries with more favorable tax rates than their home country and take advantage of different tax rates when pricing products.
+- Tax perks: MNCs can set up subsidiaries in countries with better tax rates than their home country, and make use of a wider range of tax rates when pricing products.

-- Subject to multiple tax and accounting laws: Multinational corporations are subject to more accounting and tax standards, as each subsidiary must follow the laws of the country in which it does business.
+- Subject to many tax and accounting laws: MNCs are subject to more accounting and tax standards, as each subsidiary must follow the laws of the country in which it does business.

-- Job losses in home country: Multinational corporations often face criticism for taking jobs overseas.
-They may eliminate jobs in their home country in favor of cheaper labor elsewhere.
+- Job losses in home country: MNCs often face criticism for taking jobs overseas.
+They may reduce jobs in their home country in favor of cheaper labor elsewhere.

-- Monopolization: By establishing physical locations in other countries, multinational corporations compete with smaller local businesses and may end up putting many out of business.
+- Monopolization: By setting up physical locations in other countries, MNCs compete with smaller local businesses and may end up putting many out of business.

-According to the Securities and Exchange Commission, investing in multinational corporations is a way for U.S. investors to diversify their investment portfolios and gain international exposure without direct investment in foreign stocks.
+According to the U.S. Securities and Exchange Commission, investing in MNCs is a way for U.S. investors to diversify their investment portfolios and gain international exposure without direct investment in foreign stocks.

-Some investors may not realize that they have international exposure if invested in household-name MNCs like Nestle or Coca-Cola.
+In fact, you may not realize that you have international exposure if you invest in certain household name MNCs like Nestle or Coca-Cola.

-- Multinational corporations make a foreign direct investment in another country by establishing branches or foreign subsidiaries.
+- MNCs make a foreign direct investment in another country by establishing branches or foreign subsidiaries.

-- MNCs are subject to various laws specific to the countries in which they operate.
+- MNCs are subject to the laws of the countries in which they operate.